donnist/donnist/README.md

-### Hi there 👋
+### Hello everyone! 👋

 Welcome to my profile.
-Projects are to follow shortly.
+My mobile programming projects are to follow shortly.

+- 🔭 I’m currently working on ... my profile.

 <!--
 **donnist/donnist** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.